rbcausing/demoblaze-e2e-playwright/WORKFLOW_FAILURE_ANALYSIS.md

 ## 📞 Contact & Support

 For questions or issues:
-1. Review `BUGBOT_SETUP.md`
-2. Check GitHub Actions logs
+1. Check GitHub Actions logs
-3. Consult Playwright documentation
+2. Consult Playwright documentation
 4. Create an issue in the repository

 ---